ishaandey/node/labs/lab-2/README.md

 Was it the $80 denim that turned customers away?
 Or the riduculous G-A-P sweaters that should've been retired in 2003?
 Naturally, I turned to data science for answers.
 Since Gap Inc. doesn't make their store-by-store sales data public, we made up our own.

 ## The Task
 Pretend you're a data scientist at Gap Inc., tasked with exploring sales trends in the Virginia market.
-Management has given a list of questions, all listed within the lab notebook itself.
+Leadership has provided a list of questions, which you can find in the lab notebook itself.

-Download the `gap.csv` and `lab-2.ipynb` files, and use the documentation below to answer questions management has.
+Download the `gap.csv` and `lab-2.ipynb` files from the [mirror](http://files.node.ishaandey.com/labs/lab-2), and use the data documentation provided below.

+*NOTE*: These questions are fairly open ended, and some of them can be quite hard.
+If you're stuck, move on to another question, or Slack one of the instructors with (a) what you've tried, and (b) a specific question (not "help pls").

 ## The Data
 This data represents individual transactions in Banana Republic and Gap stores in VA from Q1 of FY2020.
 We've got granular information on every attribute: Each order, each item purchased in that order, which customer bought it, where, when, and how the purchase was made.